 6David went up, and all Israel, to Baalah, that is, to Kiriath-jearim that belonged to Judah, to bring up from there the ark of God, who sits above the cherubim who is called by the Name, Yahweh.

 7They carried the ark of God on a new cart and brought it out of the house of Abinadab, and Uzza and Ahio were guiding the cart.

 8David and all Israel were celebrating before God with all their might, with songs, and with harps, and with lyres, and with tambourines, and with cymbals, and with trumpets.

-11And David became angry because Yahweh had broken out, a breaking out against Uzzah, and that place is called Perez-Uzzah to this day.
+11And David became angry because Yahweh had broken out, a breaking out against Uzzah, and that place is called Perez-uzzah to this day.

-12David was afraid of God that day, saying, “How can I bring the ark of God home to me?”
+12And David was afraid of God that day, saying, “How can I bring the ark of God to me?”

 13So David did not take the ark with him into the city of David, but he carried it aside to the house of Obed-edom the Gittite.

 14The ark of God stayed with the family of Obed-edom in his house for three months, and Yahweh blessed the house of Obed-edom and all that he had.